MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 can create the appropriate parent/child relationships once, and copy that structure to the rest of your organization.
 You can copy the relationships from one entity to another entity or to all the entities at the same level.
-If you’re copying to entities that have already been assigned relationships, you can choose to add to the existing structure, or replace it with the new structure.
+If you're copying to entities that have already been assigned relationships, you can choose to add to the existing structure, or replace it with the new structure.
 You also can specify to copy specific level-2 or level-3 relationships.
 For more information on copying relationships, see *Examples of copying organizational relationships* .

 *Use caution when copying relationships to entities with existing structures.
-Be sure you don’t add or replace relationships that you don’t intend to add or replace.*
+Be sure you don't add or replace relationships that you don't intend to add or replace.*

 **To copy organizational relationships:**